storesafe/cordova-sqlite-storage/README.md

 The primary author and maintainer [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits) is available for part-time contract assignments.
 Services available for this project include:

-- Support for Ionic and other Angular derivatives
+- Priority issue support
-- Single issue support
+- Help with application code such as debugging, optimization, etc.
 - Warranty and support retainers
 - Priority fixes and enhancements
 - Custom feature development